 Special Populations: Elderly

-On average, patients older than 65 years of age experience 1.4- and 1.5-fold increases in oxymorphone AUC and Cmax, respectively.
+On average, patients >65 years of age experience 1.4- and 1.5-fold increases in oxymorphone AUC and Cmax, respectively.

 Use: Labeled Indications

-Limitations of use: Because of the risks of addiction, abuse, and misuse with opioids, even at recommended doses, and because of the greater risks of overdose and death with ER opioid formulations, reserve oxymorphone ER for use in patients for whom alternative treatment options (eg, nonopioid analgesics, immediate-release opioids) are ineffective, not tolerated, or would be otherwise inadequate to provide sufficient pain management.
-Not indicated as an as-needed analgesic.
+Limitations of use: Reserve oxymorphone for use in patients for whom alternative treatment options (eg, nonopioid analgesics, opioid combination products) are ineffective, not tolerated, or would be otherwise inadequate to provide sufficient pain management.
+Oxymorphone ER is not indicated as an as-needed analgesic.

 IM, SubQ: Initial: 1 to 1.5 mg; may repeat every 4 to 6 hours as needed

 IV: Initial: 0.5 mg